buildstationorg/bifrost-dev-kit/README.md

 # Bifrost Development Kit
-> A collection of contracts to develop with Bifrost SLPX protocol on mainnet and testnet
+> A collection of contracts to develop with Bifrost SLPX protocol on EVM chains

 ## Getting Started